gamesbook/pyprototypr/docs/terminology.md

 # pyprototypr: Terminology

-__pyprototypr__ uses many terms; most of which should - hopefully - be reasonably obvious by the context in which they are used.
+__pyprototypr__ uses many terms; most of which should - hopefully - be reasonably obvious by their name, or by the context in which they are used.

 However, in order to help with clarity, below is a reasonably comprehensive list of terms used in different places, grouped by what they affect.